 Initial Certification Application

-Effective December 16, 2019: the exam will allow 3.5 hours to answer 175 questions (150 scored plus 25 pretest questions that are not scored).
-The test content outline for the Adult-Gerontology Primary Care Nurse Practitioner certification exam will be updated.
+Effective September 13, 2023: the test content outline for the Adult-Gerontology Primary Care Nurse Practitioner certification exam will be updated.
 Please access the appropriate Test Content Outlines below.
-There will be a 3-day test suspension period to allow for the exams to be updated.
-You may test before December 13, 2019 or after December 15, 2019.
+There will be a 5-business day test suspension period to allow for the exams to be updated.
+You may test before September 6, 2023 or after September 12, 2023.

 See Pricing & Discounts